click to view site navigation menu

 Agnes Wong (she/her)

-Through an experimental approach, Agnes' creative practice seeks to integrate themes of displacement, fragmentation, and temporality together in an interdisciplinary blend of digital and moving image, photography, graphic design, text, and print matter.
+Agnes Wong (she/her) is a multidisciplinary designer, artist, and curator based in Tkaronto/Toronto and Hong Kong.
 She holds a BFA (Honours with Distinction) in Publications from OCAD University (2023) and has completed her propaedeutic studies at Design Academy Eindhoven, Netherlands.
+She is also the founder of FOREVER GIFT SHOP.

 PAST STAFF MEMBERS